ChandraOrbit/OverOrbitUSB/Petunjuk.md

 ##Disclaimer
 Don't do anything illegal with this.
 Usage of OverOrbitUSB for attacking targets without prior mutual consent is illegal.
 It is the end user's responsibility to obey all applicable local, provincial/state and federal laws.
 Developer assume NO liability and are NOT responsible for any misuse or damage caused by this program.

-"Don't be mean; we don't have to be mean, cuz, remember, no matter where you go, there you are." - Buckaroo Banzai

 ##About me
 You can find me on : www.orbitsolusi.com